Christ Church Cathedral - Dublin

 A home for opera, musicals, drama, revues, comedy, concerts, dance, festivals and pantomime.
 If none of that excites you, check your pulse............

-With a choice of Quasar, bowling, pool - there's plenty to keep the whole family occupied at any of the four Leisureplex branches.............
+Quasar, bowling, pool - need we say more?
+Hard not to have a good time at any of the four Leisureplex branches.............